robcalcroft/monzoweb/SIMPLE.md

 https://developers.google.com/maps/documentation/javascript/get-api-key
 7. Now you're ready to rock!

-Checkout the README.md file to learn how to boot the servers (it's just running some more terminal commands :smile:).
+Check out the [README.md](README.md) file to learn how to boot the servers (it's just running some more terminal commands :smile:).